 Just how can school librarians connect with students, especially at-risk ones, to improve them as both young scholars and people?
 Here is an example involving paper books, although, as you’ll see in time, ebooks and other tech could have helped as well:

 The Columbine massacre had traumatized one of Kerri Smith’s high school students.
 He wore a black trench coat, he apparently did not bathe, his grades were slipping, and he seldom spoke.
 “I couldn’t get anything out of this kid…I was desperate,” she recalled 26 minutes into the video below.
 But everyday Ms. Smith saw him read Robert Jordan’s Wheel of Time series, and, as a lover of fantasy, she decided to do the same and talk about the books with the boy.
 The result?
 His marks shot up, and the next year he became her classroom aide and helped teach a class.
 Along with similar cases, that was why Ms. Smith decided to become not just a teacher, which she already was, but also a school librarian.
 The old cliche holds true: books can transform children’s lives.
 By themselves, however, as Ms. Smith’s experience shows, books and other collection items are not always enough.
-We also need librarians, especially well-prepared school librarians for low-income areas where student may not benefit from the encouragement and role models that middle- and upper-class children do.
+We also need librarians, especially well-prepared school librarians for low-income areas where student may not benefit from the encouragement and role models that already bolster middle- and upper-class children.

 Not every child lives through a Columbine nightmare.
 But millions of K-12 students suffer less dramatic forms of trauma in their own homes—impeding their academic performance, jeopardizing their health, and increasing the chances of their getting into fights.
 Properly prepared school librarians with both teaching and library credentials can befriend students like the Columbine survivor and stand a better chance of turning their lives around.
 And what better way than for books and other library items and services to serve as tools to make the connections?

 Books can also launch K-12 students and others on journeys of self-discovery.
-At the end of Hillbilly Elegy, author J. D. Vance tells how he felt “weird” talking to a counselor about childhood traumas.
+Near the end of Hillbilly Elegy, author J. D. Vance tells how he felt “weird” talking to a counselor about childhood traumas.
 But then “I did go to the library, and I learned that behavior I considered commonplace was the subject of pretty intense academic study.”
 He found that “four in every ten” blue-collar people “had faced multiple instances of childhood trauma” ranging from parental violence to alcoholism or drug abuse.
 Via printed books, ebooks and other online resources, school librarians can introduce at-risk students to a larger world so the children acquire a better sense of true normalcy.
 The operative word is “can,” since not all students will respond.

-But within the realm of school libraries, here is what can help at-risk students and others—in terms of connecting with them and in other ways:
+But within the realm of school libraries, here is what can often help at-risk students and others—in terms of connecting with them and in other ways:

-–Realization that schools alone cannot with wreak miracles at a time when millions of parents must juggle multiple jobs (assuming they can find work in the first place) and when other issue exist such as the drug epidemic.
+–Realization that schools alone cannot with work miracles at a time when millions of parents must juggle multiple jobs (assuming they can find work in the first place) and when other issue exist such as the drug epidemic.
 Even the stress of poverty may itself impair students’ ability to learn.

-–Using early childhood education, family literacy programs, and other strategies to reach students at an early age and following though.
+–Using early childhood education, related outreach, family literacy programs, and other strategies to reach students at an early age and following though.
 The Columbine survivor, despite personal problems, had a head start on millions of others—he at least cared about books in the first place.
 Endowment-financed activities will promote books and reading among both students and parents.

 –Awareness that existing resources will not suffice.
 Consider the Every Student Succeeds Act of 2015 (ESEA).
 It can help in areas ranging from technological resources to professional development opportunities for school librarians.
 But it is not a substitute for the additional funding and other assistance that the endowment would make available.
-Furthermore, we must look ahead for the future when policymakers may roll back existing legislation even though ESEA is very much alive for now.
+Furthermore, we must look ahead for the future when policymakers may roll back existing legislation even though ESEA is alive for now.
 Losses from past cutbacks still plague us.
 See statistics on employment of librarians, including school librarians.
-The number of full- and part-time school librarians fell from almost 80,000 in 2004 to a little fewer than 66,000 in 2014.
+The number of full- and part-time school librarians fell from 80,000 in 2004 to a little fewer than 66,000 in 2014.
 The beauty of books and multimedia is that students can teach themselves to a great extent, but we will still need librarians to help them find and absorb the most relevant and authoritative materials, as well as mentor and inspire students, especially at-risk ones.
 It is folly to see technology as a full substitute.
 Beware of shortcuts.
 Creating successful school libraries is not like writing computer programs, where a few brilliant people may achieve better results than hundreds of good ones.

 –Acknowledgement that conventional text is not always the optimal way to reach all students.
 Many students, especially boys, will respond better to ebooks than to paper books.
 Others may benefit from text to speech.
 Cell phones are a good way to reach receptive young people, but they are not a panacea as a platform for ebooks or audiobooks.
 Screens may be too small for some readers; they will prefer tablets or E Ink devices.
 The endowment will make more resources available for different platforms and foster ebook literacy.
 Encouragingly, brand-name tablets now sell for as little as $50 from Amazon and Barnes & Noble, and while screen resolution could be better for ebooks, the tablets will be at least usable for many.
 Resolutions of even basic models will improve eventually.